HelloJon29/Repos/README.md

 # Repos
-This repository is for my projects
+This repository for my desktop and laptop